 As the economy struggles, it’s hard to avoid the sordid stories of scammers and criminals preying on the weak and vulnerable.
 When it comes to the frail elderly, the stories of exploitation are doubly unsettling.
 For those whose loved ones are cared for in their own homes, some dark questions may linger: Are you inadvertently putting your loved ones at risk?
 Who are you inviting into your loved ones’ homes to care for them?
 How do you ensure their safety and wellbeing in home care situations that are mostly unsupervised care settings?

-Live Free Home Health Care is raising awareness and educating the local community about various home care options as well as potential risks and liabilities associated with hiring an independent contractor or using a registry for home care.
+Live Free Home Health Care, a trusted provider of home care services in Concord and the surrounding areas, is raising awareness and educating the local community about various home care options as well as potential risks and liabilities associated with hiring an independent contractor or using a registry for home care.
 While everyone likes a bargain, especially in tough financial times, when it comes to home care, selecting the cheapest price for care can result in some very expensive implications.

 There are several models of in-home care providers, and their similarities and differences can be confusing.
 We believe it is important for people to be armed with information on the different types of home care.
 Registries, also known as referral services or nursing registries, match independent contractors to clients and patients.
 In these cases, the registry serves as the middle man to match independent workers to clients seeking home care but these workers are not actually employed by the registry.
 Private duty agencies, like Live Free Home Health Care, provide caregivers who are employed, bonded, insured and licensed.
 Such agencies do the accounting, background checks, provide training, supervision and discipline, carry insurance and ensure shifts are covered.